MatiasFazzito/Backend2/README.md

 ### Postman 🔩

-_PTo run tests on Postman you need to check the routes folder where you can find all the project routes_
+_To run tests on Postman you need to check the routes folder where you can find all the project routes_

 ### Browser ⌨️